Brown Recluse Spider Control

 brown recluse id

-Before you can proceed with a treatment program, you need to make sure that you are dealing with a Brown Recluse Spider and not a different spider species.
-Knowing what a Brown Recluse Spider looks like will be key in determining your treatment approach.
+Before you can proceed with a treatment program, you must ensure you are dealing with a brown recluse spider, not a different spider species.
+Knowing what a brown recluse spider looks like will determine your treatment approach.

-• Brown Recluse Spiders are quite small with adults measuring approximately 1/4 - 1/2 inch long.
+• Brown recluse spiders are quite small, with adults measuring approximately 1/4 - 1/2 inch long.

-• The Brown Recluse spider can be distinguished by the violin or fiddle shape on its head.
+• The brown recluse spider can be distinguished by the violin or fiddle shape on its head.
 The black lines go from its eyes to its abdomen.

 • They also have a unique eye pattern with 6 to 8 eyes arranged in a semicircle.